Hamiltonian torus actions and the unimodality of odd Betti numbers: Preliminaries

 \subsection{Hamiltonian torus actions}

-Let $w = (w_{1},\ldots,w_k) \in \mathbb{Z}^{k}$.
-The complex representation with weight $w$ is: It is known that these are the irreducible representations of $T^{k}$.
-For an almost complex $2n$-manifold with an almost complex $T^{k}$-action, and a fixed point $p \in M^{T^k}$, note that $T_{p}M$ has the structure of a $T^{k}$-representation.
-Therefore, it decomposes into $n$ irreducible representations, the associated weights are called the weights of the action at $p$, for each fixed component they form a multiset consisting of elements of $\mathbb{Z}^k$ having cardinality $n$.
+Let $w = (w_{1},\ldots,w_m) \in \mathbb{Z}^{m}$.
+The complex representation with weight $w$ is: It is known that these are the irreducible representations of $T^{m}$.
+For an almost complex $2n$-manifold with an almost complex $T^{m}$-action, and a fixed point $p \in M^{T^m}$, note that $T_{p}M$ has the structure of a $T^{m}$-representation.
+Therefore, it decomposes into $n$ irreducible representations, the associated weights are called the weights of the action at $p$.
+For each fixed component $F \subset M^{T^m}$ they form a multiset of cardinality $n$ consisting of elements of $\mathbb{Z}^m$.

-\begin{definition} Let $(M,\omega)$ be a closed symplectic manifold, with a smooth $T^k$-action by symplectomorphims.
-Then, the action is called Hamiltonian if there is a smooth $T^k$-invariant function $\mu: M \rightarrow \mathfrak{t}^*$ such that for all $t \in \mathfrak{t}$. \end{definition}
+\begin{definition} Let $(M,\omega)$ be a closed, symplectic manifold, with a smooth $T^m$-action by symplectomorphims.
+Then, the action is called Hamiltonian if there is a smooth $T^m$-invariant function $\mu: M \rightarrow \mathfrak{t}^*$ such that for all $t \in \mathfrak{t}$. \end{definition}

 We will need the following fundamental localization formula for the Betti numbers due to Kirwan \cite{Ki}.
 Let $(M,\omega)$ be a closed symplectic manifold having a Hamiltonian $S^1$-action.
 For $p \in M^{S^1}$ denote by $\lambda_{p}$ the number of negative weights of the action on $T_{p}M$ counted with multiplicity.
+For a fixed component $F$, $\lambda_F$ is well-defined because the weights of points in given fixed component are equal (see \cite[Section 5]{MS}).

-\begin{theorem} \cite[Page 34]{Ki} Let $(M,\omega)$ be a closed, connected symplectic manifold having a Hamiltonian circle action.
+\begin{theorem} \cite[Page 34]{Ki} Let $(M,\omega)$ be a closed, connected, symplectic manifold having a Hamiltonian circle action.
 Then for each $i$, where the sum runs over connected components of the fixed point set. \end{theorem} A more self-contained proof of Theorem \ref{locbet} was given in \cite[Page 7]{T}.
-The following facts about isotropy submanifolds and will be used in the paper. \begin{lemma} Let $(M,\omega)$ be a closed, connected symplectic manifold with a Hamiltonian $T^k$-action and Hamiltonian $\mu$. $H$ a subgroup of $T^k$ and $N$ an isotropy submanifold i.e. a connected component of $M^{H}$.
-Then $N$ is a symplectic submaifold and the restricted action of $T^k$ induces a Hamiltonian $T^{k}/H$-action with Hamiltonian $\mu|_{N}$. \end{lemma}
+The following lemma about isotropy submanifolds will be needed. \begin{lemma} Let $(M,\omega)$ be a closed, connected, symplectic manifold with a Hamiltonian $T^m$-action and moment map $\mu$.
+Let $K$ be a closed subgroup of $T^m$ and $N$ an isotropy submanifold i.e. a connected component of $M^{K}$.
+Then $N$ is a symplectic submanifold and the restricted action of $T^m$ induces a Hamiltonian $T^{m}/K$-action with moment map $\mu|_{N}$. \end{lemma}